 This week’s Business Ninja is Chris Malden, co-owner of Peppers Mineral Springs Retreat, Birch Estate Farm, The Mineral Spa and The Argus Dining Room.
-As fate would have it, Ruby Slipper are going up to adventure in Daylesford with a range of your other favorite Melbourne bloggers in late November – so we look forward to sharing both our beautiful images and experiences at some of Chris’ businesses in the town.
+As fate would have it, Ruby Assembly are going up to adventure in Daylesford with a range of your other favorite Melbourne bloggers in late November – so we look forward to sharing both our beautiful images and experiences at some of Chris’ businesses in the town.
 But for now, find out more about Chris and how he came to run several singularly wonderful businesses within cooee of our favourite mineral springs destination.

 1. How did you come to run Birch Estate Farm and Peppers Mineral Springs Retreat, Hepburn Springs?